Book

 "Public acceptance of climate policy depends on trust in government" In Progressive Politics Research Network Research Briefs.
 Nuffield College, University of Oxford, December 2024.

 "Thousands of corporate lobbyists are at the UN climate summit in Baku.
-But what exactly is ‘lobbying’ and how does it work?
-In .
-The Conversation.
+But what exactly is ‘lobbying’ and how does it work?"
+In The Conversation.
 November 2024.

 "Brexit, British Politics, and European Integration."
 In Oxford Bibliographies in Political Science.
 New York: Oxford University Press, February 2019. (with Matthias Matthijs)